Skip to main content

 Additional Resources

-The NAIC invites international insurance regulatory bodies to nominate exceptional individuals in your agency for the upcoming Spring 2024 Virtual NAIC International Fellows Program.
+The NAIC invites international insurance regulatory bodies to nominate exceptional individuals in your agency for the upcoming Fall 2024 In-Person International Fellows Program.
 The virtual program consists of over twenty pre-recorded lectures led by NAIC technical experts.
-Note that candidates must be well-qualified professionals from an insurance regulatory body, possess English proficiency, and have the ability to dedicate at least one-week to completing the full online course.
-Due to the virtual nature of the Spring program, fellows will be able to access and complete the course at anytime within the 2-week period.
+Note that candidates must be well-qualified professionals, possess English proficiency, and agree to return to their home agencies to work for at least three years following their fellowship.
+The NAIC and host state regulators will provide training materials.
+All other costs (airfare, lodging, meals, etc.) are the responsibility of the fellow's home agency and/or the fellow.

 Contacts